arduino/docs-content/content/arduino-cloud/01.guides/04.micropython/content.md

 - Make sure MicroPython >= 1.2 is installed on your board.
 - Check the Wi-Fi® credentials in the `secrets.py` file.
-- Ensure the device ID and Cloud password in the `secrets.py` file match with what is registered on the IoT Cloud.
+- Ensure the device ID and Cloud password in the `secrets.py` file match with what is registered on the Arduino Cloud.
-- Make sure your IoT Cloud Thing is correctly set up and your device is assigned to it.
+- Make sure your Arduino Cloud Thing is correctly set up and your device is assigned to it.

 ## Conclusion